 The higher the stack gets the less I want to tackle it.
 I rinse/scrape small loads throughout the day and get them in the dishwasher, and run it as soon as it’s full.
 Then I make the boys unload, because I hate that job

 Laundry, in and of itself, is an easy job.
 It’s when we let it become a monster mountain of dirty clothes–and then clean clothes that need to be folded and put away–that it seems so overwhelming.

 Forget about anal-retentive load separation policies.
 Unless you’re dealing with items that truly need special care or have to be washed separately from everything else because they’ll run, the world will not end if you put socks and jeans in the same load.
 Who cares if your socks are perfectly white, anyway?
 Don’t let the perfect be the enemy of the good.

 Make this as easy on yourself as possible–if you have to go track down paper towels and special cleaner, you may get distracted or never make it back to the bathroom.
 I have a vinegar/water/lavender oil mix in a bottle in my bathroom, so when I’m in there already I just give it a quick spritz and wipe-down with a bit of toilet paper and then flush the paper.
 That way it never gets really nasty, even when I go weeks without doing a “big” clean.

-- I am really ruthless about getting rid of “stuff” or not allowing it in the house to begin with.
+- Purge, baby, purge.
+I am really ruthless about getting rid of “stuff” or not allowing it in the house to begin with.
 Daily I gather up any papers that are laying about or mail that doesn’t seem to have a home and take care of it.
 I recycle paperwork right out of the boys’ backpacks.
 Sure, there are still toys scattered about (and, my personal pet peeve, hats/gloves/mittens/socks the kids take off and then fling) but those aren’t that hard to clean up quickly if company’s coming over.

 Everybody has ‘trigger tasks’–those things that will cloud your mood and make your house feel disgusting if they don’t get done.
 What are yours?
 Identify them, and make those your first priorities every day.
 The better your home feels, the more motivated you’ll be to keep it that way.

 If I see something I don’t like, but hadn’t noticed before–like a dusty lampshade, say, or a dirty windowsill–I employ the power of Gretchen Rubin’s Happiness Project “Do It Now” commandment and just attack it.
 I don’t think “Oh, this weekend I’ve really got to dust all the lampshades!” because I guarantee you I would never get around to it.
 When I see something that needs doing, I do it.

 I gleefully recycle all but the kids’ most precious school papers.
 I ruthlessly relieve myself of clothing I will never wear again.
 I refuse to hold on to anything unless it is truly necessary or holds very dear sentimental value.
 Once a month or so I go through my house with a big black trash bag or two and fill it with things to give to charity.
 After giving away about 1/3 of our stuff in our last move (soooo satisfying) and doing regular “Goodwill sweeps” for over a year as well as rarely shopping it seems amazing that I would still be able to find things to give away, but I always can.It’s a little cringe-worthy knowing how many things I have bought or otherwise acquired (darn you, Freecycle!) over the years.
 I have never been rich enough to afford this kind of consumption, and yet my house stuffed with stuff is proof of how much I contributed to my own messy house (and struggling bank account) by not being mindful of what I purchased.
 But the purging effort is starting to slow down.
 Every time I do a sweep, I find fewer and fewer things to give away.
 So now the focus becomes not getting back to where I was before by reckless shopping.
 Which brings me to my last tip of the day: